Chinese Summer Language Intensive Program

 Study Abroad in Beijing, China:Prior completion of at least two years (four semesters or six quarters) of Chinese language study.

-Students in all programs will be required to sign a Language Pledge to use Chinese to the best of their ability at all times.
+Students in all programs will be required to sign a Target Language Commitment to use Chinese to the best of their ability at all times.

 You will earn 12 to 18 quarter units in Chinese language and Chinese studies.
 Classroom instruction, lab work, activities such as dance, calligraphy and music, as well as weekly field trips are all important elements of the program.
 Please note that instruction and required activities take place from 8 a.m.-10 p.m.
 Monday-Friday and 8 a.m.-1 p.m. on Saturdays.